woofers/react-sheet-slide/demo/CONTENT.mdx

 Instead `react-sheet-slide` provides a fully draggable sheet that properly blocks weird overscrolling and focus bugs.
 Then on desktop this component optionally supports a fully-featured modal.
-Alterativly the sheet can be used on desktop as-well if so desired.
+Alternatively the sheet can be used on desktop as-well if so desired.

 ## Features